 1) Great Smoky Mountains National Park is the most visited national park in America.

 2) You can download a mobile guide to the park here.
 Get your trip planning going now with all the information you need to know when visiting the Smokies.

 4) You'll get to see and even enter several historical buildings that were part of a thriving early Gatlinburg.
 Your trip to the park wouldn't be complete without a visit to the John Oliver cabin in Cades Cove.
-Check out our Historic Gatlinburg Mini Guide and see how this cabin (the oldest in Cades Cove) is a gateway to Cades Cove history.
-We even include a link to some great photos of the cabin, to give you a preview of what you'll see when you visit.
+See how this cabin (the oldest in Cades Cove) is a gateway to Cades Cove history.
+We even included a link to some great photos of the cabin, to give you a preview of what you'll see when you visit.
+Click here

 5) The park offers multiple workshops and classes throughout the year.
 Adults and kids alike can take part in these activities, which range from professional development workshops for teachers, Junior Ranger programs for kids, and even volunteer opportunities.

 6) If volunteer activities interest you, a great way to get involved is the Adopt a Trail program.
 It's a unique way to become more knowledgeable about a trail and also help keep it usable and unspoiled for all park visitors.

 7) There's no need for a car to get to the park, if you come from June to October.
 During that time you may use Gatlinburg's Tan Trolley.
 For only $2.00 roundtrip you can jump on a trolley and be whisked away to all of the beauty that the park has to offer.
 Find out more about the trolley here and also see the interactive trolley map which can show you where the trolley is at any given time: http://gatlinburgmasstransit.org/.

 8) The park's Facebook page is a great one-stop resource for park news, photos and commentary.